SAME: Stabilized Mixture-of-Experts for Multimodal Continual Instruction Tuning: Introduction

 The above analyses imply that forgetting in MoE-based MCIT can arise from two coupled sources: (i) router drift, where inputs from old tasks are mismatched to wrong experts, resulting in inconsistent access to correct experts; (ii) expert drift, where experts themselves continue to change as they are reused across tasks, resulting in functional degradation on previously learned tasks.

-In this paper, we propose StAbilized Mixture-of-Experts (\momo) for MCIT.
+In this paper, we propose \underline{S}t\underline{A}bilized \underline{M}ixture-of-\underline{E}xperts (\momo) for MCIT.
 To address router drift, \momo\ stabilizes expert selection via spectral-aware routing that decomposes update dynamics into task-relevant subspaces.
 To mitigate expert drift, we apply curvature-aware Riemannian scaling to regulate expert updates using historical input covariance in a rehearsal-free manner.
 Moreover, \momo\ introduces adaptive expert activation to freeze selected experts during task training, reducing redundant computation and cross-task interference.
 Extensive experiments demonstrate that \momo\ consistently outperforms existing SOTA methods.